 It’s important to note that Disney’s health and safety regulations at Disney Stores, Disney Parks, Disney Resorts, and other Disney properties are in place for the well-being of everyone during this pandemic.
 And Cast Members have been trained to enforce and abide by these protocols.

-However, know that every person is different, so not every Disney Guest will have an easy time adjusting to the face coverings requirement, among the other extensive measures in place.
-We hope that the Baillargeon family is able to have a magical Disney visit in the future, and we understand that wearing face coverings at all times while at a Disney Store or theme park is not always comfortable for everyone.
+However, know that every person is different, so not every Disney Guest will quickly adjust to the face coverings requirement, among the other extensive measures in place.
+We hope that the Baillargeon family can have a magical Disney visit in the future.
+We understand that wearing face coverings at all times while at a Disney Store or theme Park is not always comfortable for everyone.